 In the world of cloud computing, Amazon Web Services (AWS) dominates with a 47.1 percent share of the cloud computing market.
 That means that the AWS cloud platform power hundreds of thousands of businesses in 190 countries.
-This strong position in the marketplace has led to a similarly strong demand for employees, ranging from AWS experts to entry-level AWS associates, with companies scrambling to fill empty positions of all kinds.
+This strong position in the marketplace has led to similarly strong demand for employees, ranging from AWS experts to entry-level AWS associates, with companies scrambling to fill empty positions of all kinds.

-If your organization is one of the many seeking to recruit, hire and retain AWS Solution Architects, keeping in mind that a certification does not guarantee the experience.
+If your organization is one of the many, seeking to recruit, hire, and retain AWS Solution Architects, keeping in mind that a certification does not guarantee the experience.
 You’re looking to fill a technology role, but the right candidate has to be someone with more than just technical knowledge.
 To learn more about the various aspects of hiring an AWS Solutions Architect, read on.

-Hire an AWS Expert With Hands-on Experience
+Hire an Aws Expert with Hands-on Experience

 When you start the recruiting process, you obviously want to hire a cloud architect who understands the key concepts, latest trends and best practices of working with AWS, as well as the nitty-gritty individual elements, including IAM, VPC, EC2, EBS, ELB, CDN, S3, EIP, KMS, Route 53, RDS, Glacier, Snowball, Cloudfront, Dynamo DB, Redshift, Auto Scaling, Cloudwatch, Elastic Cache, CloudTrail and so on.
-But there’s more: You want to know that they have the knowledge of the technology and know how to apply it.
+But there’s more: You want to know that they have the knowledge of the technology and know-how to apply it.

 This can get tricky when you have job candidates with a certification but not necessarily experience.
 Professionals with an AWS certification should have an in-depth understanding of AWS architectural principles and services.
-They should know how to design, plan and scale AWS cloud implementations using best practices.
-However, a certification alone does not mean that they have the experience.
+They should know how to design, plan, and scale AWS cloud implementations using best practices.
+However, certification alone does not mean that they have the experience.
 Obviously, they have some knowledge if they have the certification, and that might be enough if you’re hiring for an entry-level position.
-But, what if you need more?
+But what if you need more?
 What if their knowledge is only theoretical but not practical?

 To discern their level of practical knowledge, ask them how they prepared for their certification exams.
 Some certification preparation courses do provide hands-on training, such as Simplilearn’s AWS Solutions Architect Associate program.
 Within the Simplilearn program, practice assignments and live projects give students hands-on experience with the AWS management console.